Health Feature Articles

 Build fun and relaxation into your daily and long-term plans

-Even if you can only take 5 minutes a day to do it, think of something fun or relaxing you can do for 5 minutes each day.
-It could be dancing to a favorite song, reading the comics page of the newspaper, or simply sitting and doing nothing for 5 minutes.
+Think of something fun or relaxing you can do regularly, even if you can only take 5 minutes a day to do it.
+It could be dancing to a favorite song, reading something light or funny, or simply sitting and doing nothing.
 Once you have built 5 minutes of relaxation time into each day, try to increase your relaxation time little by little.
 Laughter is also a great stress reliever.
 Keep a sense of humor and laugh often.
 Avoid taking everything too seriously.
 Ask yourself what will be important a year from now?
 Five years from now?

 Invest in your physical health

-This article is an adaptation of MU Extension publication Challenges and Choices: Stress Management — The Challenge of Balance (GH6651).
+This article is an adaptation of MU Extension publication GH6651 Stress Management and the Challenge of Balance.